 MSF APS Functions

-MSF Advanced Planning System (APS) consists of three functions: Real-Time Production Monitoring, Production Auto-Schedule, and Labor Auto-Schedule Functions.
+MSF Advanced Planning System (APS) consists of three main functions: Real-Time Production Monitoring, Production Auto-Schedule, and Labour Auto-Schedule Functions.

 The production environment on the shop floor can be observed production changes in real-time like machine status and material details.
 MSF real-time monitoring shows all production processes that can be monitored by way of dynamic real-time systems that collect and process the complete range of production-related data such as quantities, process parameters, and plant and machine status.

 MSF auto-schedule functions in case of unacceptable deviations or discrepancies, corrective steps which may include MSF input, are automatically executed.
 Depending on the degree of automation, data can be directly transferred to subordinate systems.
 MSF labor auto schedule is a process of the operation data that is transferred to the system and an artificial intelligence algorithm decides the number of people to be assigned to the relevant operation.

 MSF APS has a fully autonomous system, which uses the following components to do so.